The tags beginning with firewall.fortinet identify log events generated by the following Fortinet technologies:

 You will need to define a relay rule that can correctly identify the event type and apply the corresponding tag.
 The events are identified by the source port that they are received on and by matching a format defined by a regular expression.

 When the source conditions are met, the relay will apply a tag that begins with firewall.fortinet.
 A regular expression in the Source Data field describes the format of the event data.
-Data is extracted from the event and used to create the third and fourth tags as needed.
+Data is extracted from the event and used to create the third and fourth levels of the tag as needed.

 In the example below the rule is defined with the following settings: